Skip to content

 Custom logic survives regeneration — by design

 The DDK separates generated code from custom business logic at the file level.
-Standard CRUD resolvers live in auto-generated *.resolvers.go files and are overwritten on each regeneration.
-Custom queries, mutations, and domain logic live in *.custom.resolvers.go files that the DDK always preserves.
+Standard CRUD resolvers live in auto-generated files and are overwritten on each regeneration.
+Custom queries, mutations, and domain logic live in custom-marked files that the DDK always preserves.
 This separation means data models can evolve — add a field, change a relationship, introduce a new entity — by editing the schema and regenerating, without losing any custom logic that was built on top.

 Servers are provisioned on demand through the platform